MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [JavaScript](#tab/javascript)

-To compose a message with a hero card and button, you can attach a `HeroCard` to a message.
+To compose a message with a hero card and button, you can attach a `HeroCard` object to a message.

-The source code shown here is based on the [JS Handling Attachments](https://aka.ms/bot-attachments-sample-code-js) sample.
+The source code shown here is based on the [Handling attachments](https://aka.ms/bot-attachments-sample-code-js) sample.

 **bots/attachmentsBot.js**